blgkv1/blgkv1/README.md

 Software development student at National Technical University «KhPI» <br/>
 Learning ReactJS/TS <br/>
 I make simple websites to stay consistent <br/>
-Made a whole game using only C libraries <br/>
+Made a whole game in one week using only C libraries <br/>

 # Tech Stack: